-- 45. Until a scheme to operationalise the FAO Voluntary Guidelines on the Marking of Fishing Gear (VGMFG) is endorsed by the Commission in accordance with the Proposal of Terms of Reference for developing a scheme to operationalise theFAO Voluntary Guidelines on the Marking of Fishing Gear (VGMFG); IOTC-2020-CoC17-14, CPCs shall implement the measures provided for in the following paragraphs. - 46.
-CPCs shall ensure that the instrumented buoy attached to the DFAD contains a physical, unique reference number marking (ID provided by the manufacturer of the instrumented buoy) and marked permanently and clearly visible the vessel's unique IOTC registration number. - 47.
+45. Until a scheme to operationalise the FAO Voluntary Guidelines on the Marking of Fishing Gear (VGMFG) is endorsed by the Commission-in accordance with the Proposal of Terms of Reference for developing a scheme to operationalise the FAO Voluntary Guidelines on the Marking of Fishing Gear (VGMFG); IOTC 2020 CoC17-14, CPCs shall implement the measures provided for in the following paragraphs.

+46. CPCs shall ensure that the instrumented buoy attached to the DFAD contains a physical, unique reference number marking (ID provided by the manufacturer of the instrumented buoy) and marked permanently and clearly visible the vessel's unique IOTC registrationIMO number.

+- 47.38.
 As of 1st of January 2025, and with the specific objective to collect information on how to mitigate FAD loss and abandonment, in addition to the marking of the instrumented buoy, CPCs shall ensure that each DFAD is permanently marked with a specific IOTC DFAD unique identifier.
 This IOTC DFAD unique identifier shall be attributed by the Secretariat to the CPC who will communicate them to the master of the vessel.
 The marking shall be separate from the instrumented buoy.
 The standards for the individual marking of DFADs shall be developed by the IOTC Scientific Committee, following preparatory work by the ad hoc working group on FADs and in close collaboration with the Secretariat, at the latest at its 2024 session.
-These standards shall take into account the requirements of paragraph 42 on DFAD biodegradability to avoid the erasing or loss of the marking and the work to operationalise the FAO Voluntary Guidelines on the Marking of Fishing Gear (VGMFG); IOTC-2020-CoC17-14.
+These standards shall take into account the requirements of paragraph 4233 on DFAD biodegradability to avoid the erasing or loss of the marking and the work to operationalise the FAO Voluntary Guidelines on the Marking of Fishing Gear (VGMFG); IOTC 2020 CoC17 14. - 39.
+CPCs shall require the responsible buoy operator to declare the end of use (retrieved, lost or abandoned) of the DFADs marked with an IOTC DFAD unique identifier which they deployed with their operational buoy.

-- 48. CPCs shall ensure that their flag vessels only use DFADs whose raft and the sub-surface structure underneath the raft have a permanent mark showing the unique vessel IOTC registration number attached to it.
-Each mark must be: - a) at least 75mm x 65mm in size; - b) made of durable material; and - c) securely fixed to the sub-surface structure and not removable. - 49.
-CPCs shall conduct inspections, both at sea and at port, to ensure that their flag vessels comply with gear marking and other requirements.
-CPCs shall report deployed DFADs found without required markings to the relevant flag CPC and the IOTC Executive Secretary.
-CPCs shall conduct port State inspections of fishing gear in accordance with the procedures set out in Annex B, paragraph e) of the FAO Agreement on Port State Measures to Prevent, Deter and Eliminate Illegal, Unreported and Unregulated Fishing (PSMA), including with respect to conditions relating to the marking of fishing gear.
+- 48.40.
+CPCs shall ensure that their flag vessels only use DFADs whose raft and the sub-surface structure underneath the raft have a permanent mark showing the unique vessel IOTC registration number attached to it.
+Each mark must be: - a) at least 75mm x 65mm in size; - b) made of durable material; and - c) securely fixed to the sub-surface structure and not removable. - 41.
+In 2027, notwithstanding the endorsement of the scheme mentioned in paragraph 36, the IOTC Secretariat should report to the Commission on the implementation of the marking of DFADs and suggest any potential improvement in this respect. - 49.42.
+CPCs shall endeavour to conduct inspections, both at sea and at port, to ensure that their flag vessels comply with gear marking and other requirements.
+CPCs shall report deployed DFADs found without required markings to the relevant flag CPC, if possible, and the IOTC Executive Secretary Secretariat.
+CPCs shall conduct port State inspections of fishing gear in accordance with the procedures set out in Annex -B, paragraph e) of the FAO Agreement on Port State Measures to Prevent, Deter and Eliminate Illegal, Unreported and Unregulated Fishing (PSMA), including with respect to conditions relating to the marking of fishing gear.